Case Study

 - Designing for cognition, not just usability

-- Treating AI as a collaborator, not an authority
+- Positioning AI as collaborator, not authority

-User Walkthrough
+Product Walkthrough

 Watch a walkthrough of the final prototype, from creating notes to reviewing concepts.